sulaimanjabir/city-transparency-report/README.md

 npm run start:dev
 ```

-On first start, the seeder automatically creates:
-- Mardan city with 8 departments and all complaint types
+On first start, the seeder automatically creates Mardan city, 8 departments, all complaint types, and a Super Admin account.
-- Super Admin account: `admin@mardan.gov.pk` / `superadmin123`

 ### Frontend
 ```bash